 10 Dec 2 Seas Agency’s Virtual Office: An Innovative Way to Sell Foreign Rights

-How a virtual office enables the 2 Seas team to continue to sell foreign rights and maintain business as usual during its frequent travels to international book fairs & major publishing cities, and to have headquarters in California, a European office in Cyprus, and team members that are based around the world.
+A virtual office enables the 2 Seas team to continue to sell foreign rights and maintain business as usual during its frequent travels to international book fairs & major publishing cities.
+We have headquarters in California, an office in Cyprus, and team members that are based around the world.

 By Marleen Seegers — Article first published in July 2013 (updated regularly)

 One of the reasons behind our success as a foreign rights agency is the fact that we constantly build personal connections with publishing professionals from all four corners of the world and continue to nurture these relationships as years go by.
 We travel several times per year to international book fairs and publishing cities, including two long trips to Europe around the Frankfurt and London Book Fairs.

 This means that I am not physically present at our headquarters in Ojai, California for over three months per year.
 Moreover, Senior Agent Chrysothemis – who joined our team in the summer of 2015 from Porto, Portugal – is now based in Nicosia, Cyprus.
 Our Royalty Manager Blanka works from Yukon, Canada.
 We also frequently work with virtual interns who have been based in places as varied as Edinburgh, Denver, Milan, Paris, São Paulo and New York.

 How do we manage this virtual office?
 We like to keep things simple and efficient.
 Besides being extremely well-organized and very meticulous – which we should be, as foreign rights sellers – all it takes are the below cloud-based tools and apps that we use 24/7, also when we aren’t traveling.

 Virtual office tool #1: Xero (accounting & invoicing)